I Like It (Sammie song)

 "I Like It" is the debut single from American R&B singer Sammie.
 Written by producer Dallas Austin for his debut studio album, From the Bottom to the Top (2000), the song was released as the album's lead single in late 1999 and certified gold by the RIAA.
 It peaked at number 8 on the Billboard Hot R&B Singles chart and number 24 on the Billboard Hot 100.
 Sammie was only twelve years old when he recorded the song, which is regarded as his signature song.

 Music video

-The video was released in March 1999.
+The video was released in fall 1999.
 It starts out with Sammie singing inside a locker and then hanging out with friends singing on the school front steps.
 It then features a dance scene inside Sammie's locker and him playing basketball.
 Afterwards, it shows a load of girls running as in red light, green light as when Sammie turns around.
 The video ends with Sammie face-to-face with the girl he was singing about.
 It features then R&B teen-group "N-Toon" which featured singer Lloyd.